Home

 With tuppence for paper and strings

-Cheap even by MBK Skewer-kite standards, which range in cost from 8 cents to 77 cents according to a few calculations I did last year!
+That's cheap even by MBK skewer-kite standards, which range in cost from 8 cents to 77 cents according to a few calculations I did some years ago!

 You can have your own set of wings